Then and Now: Holly Pump Station, A Project Foundation

 The Holly Pump Station was designed in 1892 by Major John Hawley, who’d go on to found Freese and Nichols two years later.
 More than 125 years later, the Holly Pump Station has expanded and remains central to the water supply for City of Fort Worth.

-Pictured above are Freese and Nichols founder Major John Hawley and Simon Freese at the Holly Water Treatment Plant in 1914.
+Pictured are Freese and Nichols founder Major John Hawley and Simon Freese at the Holly Water Treatment Plant in 1914.

 More history on the pump station